sanheensethi/notes/DBMS.md

 ![](https://www.gatevidyalay.com/wp-content/uploads/2018/07/Functional-Dependency-Types-1.png)

 **1. Trivial Function Dependencies** :
-- A functional dependency X → Y is said to be t**rivial if and only if Y ⊆ X.**
+- A functional dependency X → Y is said to be t**rivial if and only if Y ⊆ X i.e Y is the subset of X**

 Example:
 The examples of trivial functional dependencies are-